A unique historical journey to western Tokyo, a little different from the city center!

 Ghibli Museum, Mitaka

-Considering the large number of important exhibits, it's understandable.
+Considering the many precious exhibits, it's understandable.

 INFORMATION